Particular/Workshop.NServiceBus/README.md

 - .NET desktop development
 - ASP.NET and web development

-The following frameworks needs to be installed:
+The following frameworks need to be installed:

 - .NET Framework 4.6.1
-- .NET Core 3.1
+- .NET Core 6

 ### Get a copy of this repository